 More Books Set In Fictional Woodley, NC

-Back when I attended ALA (for library people) in Orlando, I met author Jenny Han.
-Like me, you might best know Han for the series To All The Boys I Love Before.
+Like us, you might best know Han for the series To All The Boys I Love Before.
+Han also has a YA series filled with books set in North Carolina called Summer.

 More In This North Carolina Coast-Like Series:

-There are so many authentic books set in North Carolina.
+There are so many great books set in North Carolina.
 Which ones have you read and loved?
-Which North Carolina novels do you recommend?
-Please let us know in the comments!
+Which nonfiction books about North Carolina have taught you more?
+Let us know in the comments.

-If you are looking for books set in all 50 states, don’t miss our sister blog’s 50 States Reading List.
+If you are looking for books set in all 50 states, don’t miss our sister site, The Uncorked Librarian’s 50 States Reading List.